openscopeproject/HP34401a-OLED-FW/protocol.md

 # HP 34401a Front Panel Protocol Details

-_Note: all of the below is only verified by author to be accurate for 34401a models with old style front panel (MPR 34401-66502, fw version up to 06-04-01).
+_Note: there are 2 versions of front panels in 34401a meters, original one (MPR 34401-66502, fw version up to 06-04-01) and an updated one with slight modifications.
-Newer versions of the device use updated front panel with some differences, however most if not all of the information below should apply as well._
+Protocols for both are very similar except for headers of some frames.
+Initial investigation into this matter was performed using a meter with original front panel.
+Differences between old and new panels are only the headers of text and annunciator frames, see details below._

 ### SPI but with a twist